HomeCurated VLOGSteph Curry’s Return to China: Honored Like a Prince, Welcomed Like Family

 🎉 Fan Devotion and Curry Con

-At Curry Con, the first-ever convention dedicated to him, people lined up for sneakers, games, and more.
-But the wildest fan story?
-A guy drove 3,000 kilometers from Beijing in a Curry-themed car, collecting messages for him from fans along the way.
-Steph sat inside, watched the entire video of the trip, and you could see he was genuinely touched.
+At Curry Con, the first convention dedicated entirely to him, fans lined up for sneakers, games, and interactive experiences.
+But the most moving moment came from a single fan who drove 3,000 kilometers from Beijing in a Curry-themed car, collecting messages from supporters along the way.
+Curry sat inside the car and watched the entire journey play out on video, visibly moved by the effort and love behind it.

-There was also a life-sized wax statue that had him cracking jokes—‘Is this my twin?’—and a face-changing opera show that totally wowed him.
-When asked about his favorite Chinese food, he went with hot pot and everything that goes into the dish.
+There was also a life-sized wax statue that had him joking, “Is this my twin?” and a traditional face-changing opera performance that clearly impressed him.
+When asked about his favorite Chinese food, Curry went with hot pot and everything that goes into it.

 🤝 Bigger Than Basketball